Monroe Doctrine: Roosevelt Corollary

 Instead, Roosevelt added the Roosevelt Corollary to the Monroe Doctrine in 1904, asserting the right of the U.S. to intervene in Latin America in cases of "flagrant and chronic wrongdoing by a Latin American Nation" to preempt intervention by European creditors.
-This re-interpretation of the Monroe Doctrine went on to be a useful tool to take economic benefits by force when Latin American nations failed to pay their debts to European and U.S. banks and business interests.
+This reinterpretation of the Monroe Doctrine went on to be a useful tool to take economic benefits by force when Latin American nations failed to pay their debts to European and U.S. banks and business interests.
 This was also referred to as the big stick ideology because of the oft-quoted phrase from Roosevelt, "speak softly and carry a big stick".
 The Roosevelt Corollary provoked outrage across Latin America.

-The Corollary was invoked to intervene militarily in Latin America to stop the spread of European influence.
+The corollary was invoked to intervene militarily in Latin America to stop the spread of European influence.
 It was the most significant amendment to the original doctrine and was widely opposed by critics, who argued that the Monroe Doctrine was originally meant to stop European influence in the Americas.
 Christopher Coyne has argued that the addition of the Corollary to the Monroe Doctrine began the second phase of "American Liberal Empire" and "can be understood as a foreign policy declaration based on military primacy."
 It initiated a tectonic shift in the political and economic relations between the United States and Latin America, and with European governments.
 Other critics have argued that the Corollary asserted U.S. domination in the area, effectively making them a "hemispheric policeman".

 The early decades of the 20th century saw a number of interventions in Latin America by the U.S. government often justified under the Roosevelt Corollary to the Monroe Doctrine.
 President William Howard Taft viewed dollar diplomacy as a way for American corporations to benefit while assisting in the national security goal of preventing European powers from filling any possible financial power vacuum.